-Chile is a land of striking contrasts.
-It is home to the driest desert in the world and the breathtaking frozen waterfalls and glaciers of Patagonia, the southernmost region of the Americas.
-As the ninth-largest global wine producer, Chile boasts a rich winemaking tradition, where European and local vintners craft exceptional wines.
-The country is famous for its dramatic mountain peaks, world-class skiing, and an expansive 2,500-mile coastline.
-Among its most celebrated figures is Nobel Prize-winning poet and politician Pablo Neruda, who called Chile home for much of his life.
-Our journey begins in Santiago, where we'll explore the city's historic monuments and museums before heading west to Valparaíso, the vibrant seaside city where Neruda once lived.
-Next, we'll immerse ourselves in Chile’s renowned wine country, staying at a historic boutique hotel and visiting a biodynamic winery.
-We'll meet Chile’s first female winemaker and indulge in traditional Chilean specialties along the way.
-From there, we'll fly to the awe-inspiring landscapes of Patagonia to explore Torres del Paine National Park.
-We'll marvel at snow-capped peaks, frozen waterfalls, hidden lagoons, and vast glaciers, including the towering Grey Glacier, part of the world's second-largest ice field, spanning over 4,000 square miles.
-Each evening, you'll savor thoughtfully prepared meals featuring local ingredients before retiring for the night in exceptional accommodations.
-This Chilean journey promises to be unforgettable, with a perfect balance of adventure, culture, and indulgence.
-Why don’t you join us?
+Chile boasts striking contrasts, from the world’s driest desert to Patagonia’s frozen waterfalls and glaciers.
+As the ninth-largest wine producer, it has a rich winemaking tradition with exceptional wines crafted by European and local vintners.
+The country features dramatic mountain peaks, world-class skiing, and a 2,500-mile coastline.
+Better yet, celebrated Nobel Prize-winning poet Pablo Neruda spent much of his life in Chile.
+Our journey starts in Santiago, where we'll explore historic monuments and museums before heading to Valparaíso, Neruda’s former home.
+We’ll then visit Chile’s renowned wine country, staying in a boutique hotel and touring a biodynamic winery, meeting the first female winemaker and enjoying traditional Chilean dishes.
+Next, we'll fly to Patagonia, exploring Torres del Paine National Park’s stunning landscapes, including snow-capped peaks, waterfalls, hidden lagoons, and vast glaciers like the Grey Glacier, part of the second-largest ice field covering over 4,000 square miles.
+Each evening features meals crafted from local ingredients before we rest our heads at exceptional accommodations.
+This Chilean journey combines adventure, culture, and indulgence.
+Join us!

 Previous